heloup/Ace-Academy-/README.md

 # Quereies
-Query 1: Query 1 shows the amount of court reservation fees owed by each member who has reserved courts.
+**Query 1**: Query 1 shows the amount of court reservation fees owed by each member who has reserved courts.
 It lists the Members Id, Their first and last name and the amount of fees owed and is ordered in order of amount owed.
 Code:
 ![Query 1](https://github.com/heloup/Ace-Academy-/assets/148258161/b016d4af-b36b-4eb9-a424-b993e2c98081)